navneettoppo/otel-java-manual-instrumentation/README.md

 Note: We are integrating the OpenTelemetry agent directly with the Java application during the Docker build process.

-Step 1 - You will need to copy the following environment variables from Elastic APM
+Step 1 - You will need to copy the following environment variables from Elastic APM.

        ```
        OTEL_EXPORTER_OTLP_ENDPOINT
        OTEL_EXPORTER_OTLP_HEADERS
        ```

-Step 2 - Edit Docker file and add below configuration to attach Opentelementry Java Agent after "mvn clean install"
+Step 2 - Edit Docker file and add below configuration to attach Opentelementry Java Agent after ```mvn clean install```.

        ```
        USER root
        RUN apt-get update && apt-get install -y zip curl